55 Old Fashioned Christmas Ideas will help fill your holiday with magic and you may find some of the enchantment you experienced when you were young.

 40) Wishful Thinking.

 Write your wishes for the future of each family member and have each person wrap up his or her thoughts.
-Open these unique gifts in front of a roaring fire.
+Open these unique gifts in front of a roaring fire on Christmas Day.

 41) Picture Perfect.